ifm/developerportal/v1.1.30/_sources/SoftwareInterfaces/Docker/docker.md.txt

 ```
 ### Build the container
 Building:
 To build a container use `docker build [path/to/Dockerfile]`.
-If an image tag (name) is needed, you can specify it within the docker build command.
+If an image tag (name) is needed, you can specify it within the `docker build` command.

 ```Docker
 # Assuming the Dockerfile is located within the same directory:
 $ docker build . -t ifm3d
 ```

->Note: For further information about `docker build` refer to the official [docker documentation](<https://docs.docker.com/engine/reference/commandline/build/>)
+>Note: For further information about `docker build` refer to the official [Docker documentation](<https://docs.docker.com/engine/reference/commandline/build/>)

 Build process: